twitter-archive/kestrel/README.md

 - small

-  Currently about 1K lines of scala (including comments), because it relies on Apache Mina (a rough equivalent of Danger's ziggurat or Ruby's EventMachine) and actors.
-And frankly because Scala is extremely expressive.
+  Currently about 1.5K lines of scala (including comments), because it relies on Apache Mina (a rough equivalent of Danger's ziggurat or Ruby's EventMachine) and actors -- and frankly because Scala is extremely expressive.

 - durable

   Queues are stored in memory for speed, but logged into a journal on disk so that servers can be shutdown or moved without losing any data.

+- reliable

+  A client can ask to "tentatively" fetch an item from a queue, and if that client disconnects from kestrel before confirming ownership of the item, the item is handed to another client.
+In this way, crashing clients don't cause lost messages.

 Anti-Features
 -------------

-Scarling is not:
+Kestrel is not:

 - strongly ordered